storyfeet/bob_cards_elm/rules.md

 The game is won by reaching the end of the score track first.
 Players score points by performing actions on the map.

-1. Reveal a Land Tile
+1. Revealing a Land Tile
     - If that tile is furthest west 2vp
     - Otherwise 1vp
-2. Build a Railway track
+2. Building a Railway track
     - If that Track is the furthest west 3vp
     - Otherwise 2vp
-3. Remove the last bandit from an area.
+3. Removing the last bandit from an area.
     - 2vp

 The first player to reach the end of the score track wins the game.

 If the Bandits reach the end of their track, the game ends immediately.

 * In Single Player: The player Loses.
 * In Co-op: The players Lose.
 * In Verses: The player with the most points wins.

 *(Ties are broken by distance west, followed by resource count)*

 Contents
 ---------